wandabwa2004/LLMs/Agents/research_agent_llama/readme.md

-# Research Agent with LLaMA and Falcon Models
+# Research Agent with LLaMA

 This project implements a **Research Agent** that combines state-of-the-art language models, like **LLaMA** and **Falcon**, with search and summarization capabilities.
 The agent can:
 - **Perform web searches** using DuckDuckGo.